CaptainChicky/Hailstone-Numbers/readme.md

 ## Dependencies
 This project is a commandline python project, meaning you should have some form of terminal to run it, as well as python.
-For python libraries, numpy, matplotlib, and scikit-learn are required.
+For python libraries, numpy and matplotlib are required.
 You can simply install them by doing

     pip install -r requirements.txt